-The community painting started in August 2019 and is an ongoing project set to be finished in Summer 2021.
-The three finished walls were sponsored by the Duluth Indigenous Commission and Zeitgeist Center for the Arts.
+The community painting started in August 2019 and is an ongoing project set to be finished by the end of Summer 2022.

 “Duluth doesn’t really have a representation of indigenous people that’s by indigenous people and it's just having a space to be visible and to make the history accessible,” Villard told KBJR6.

 The Gitchi-ode' Akiing park was formerly known as the Lake Place Park.
 The city-council passed the renaming of the park in December 2018.
 Gitchi-ode' Akiing is Anishinaabemowin for "A Grand Heart Place".

 “A lot of people have been residents in Duluth their whole lives and their families have always lived here and they didn’t know the story of Chief Buffalo or they didn’t know just the history of the place or where we are at.”